-- This field is also a contender for "the most beautiful airport in Oregon". - It's also a non-trivial airport to land at: - o Hills on both sides make the long runway useful. - o Runway has been shortened on the West side: clearly visible. - o A gap in the trees on the East side make a lower approach to 27 - possible, or could be used in a pinch for go-around if you land 9. - A lovely golf course is situated to the South.
+- This field is also a contender for "the most beautiful airport in Oregon". - It's also a non-trivial airport to land at: - Hills on both sides make the long runway useful. - Runway has been shortened on the West side: clearly visible. - A gap in the trees on the East side makes a lower approach to 27 possible, or could be used in a pinch for go-around if you land 9.

+A lovely golf course is situated to the South.
 Many possible runways there if you are so inclined...

-$Leg 22 - V \rightarrow W$
+$\underline{\text{Leg } 22 - V \twoheadrightarrow W}$